The Nickel command-line interface

 Documenting imports

 nickel doc evaluates imports, and if those imports evaluate to records then it will recurse into those imports.
-In practice, when you document a nickel library that is implemented across multiple files, you only want to run nickel doc on the main entry point.
+In practice, when you document a Nickel library that is implemented across multiple files, you only want to run nickel doc on the main entry point.
 For example, if "main.ncl" contains

 {